pwang649/myWiki/docs/Reinforcement Learning/MDP.md

 Pr\{R_{t+1}=r, S_{t+1}=s'|S_0, A_0, R-1, \cdots, S_{t-1}, A_{t-1}, R_t, S_t, A_t\}
 \end{gather*}
 $$
-- If the state is Markov, however, then the state and reward right now completely characterizes the history, and the above can be reduced to:
+- If the state is Markov, however, then the state and reward right now completely characterize the history, and the above can be reduced to
 $$
 \begin{gather*}
 p(s', r|s, a) = Pr\{R_{t+1} = r, S_{t+1} = s'|S_t, A_t\}